 Everyone has their own criteria for what makes an adventure.
 For me, it is often about my camera and the rare moments it manages to capture.
-The Parrotfish Run in Zambia, the Zambezi’s Great Migration, is one such moment, and it is one wild and wonderful adventure.
+The Parrotfish Run in Zambia, the Zambezi’s Great Migration, is one such moment.

-After watching mokoro after mokoro glide past my deck at Royal Chundu‘s Island Lodge, Gerard and I joined them on the Zambezi, our vehicle an inflatable canoe, and Royal Chundu’s Head Guide, Sililo, or “SK”, our ‘in’.
+After watching mokoro after mokoro glide past my deck at Royal Chundu‘s Island Lodge, I joined the fishermen on the Zambezi, with Royal Chundu Head Guide, Sililo, or “SK”.
+Our vehicle: an inflatable canoe.

-The Parrotfish Run is a decades old tradition.
+The Parrotfish Run is a decades-old tradition.
 Each year, from around June to August, millions of these fish are pulled downstream by the main river current.
-The usually serene upper reaches of the Zambezi transform into a lively harbour with women and children on the sidelines and the fishermen spread across the channels – often thigh-high in the water itself, sometimes even immersed up to their necks.
+The usually serene upper reaches of the Zambezi transform into a lively harbour with women and children on the sidelines and fishermen spread across the channels – often thigh-high in the water, sometimes even immersed up to their necks.

 This is the Parrotfish Run.